As coronavirus cases soar, India’s hospitals race to secure badly needed oxygen

 Now the medical need far outstrips the demand from industry.

-Saket Tiku, the president of the All India Industrial Gases Manufacturers Association, said that the country currently needs 3,000 metric tons of medical oxygen a day, together with 2,000 metric tons of industrial oxygen — five times the demand in March.
+Saket Tiku, the president of the All India Industrial Gases Manufacturers Association, said that the country needs 3,000 metric tons of medical oxygen a day, together with 2,000 metric tons of industrial oxygen — five times the demand in March.

 Tiku said his group is working to reopen shuttered oxygen plants and to speed up approvals for new ones that are nearly ready.
 Transportation is another challenge, he added, since liquid oxygen requires special tankers.

 Before the pandemic, medical oxygen would be shipped in a radius of about 125 miles from where it was produced, Tiku said.
 These days it is moving 10 or 20 times that distance, he said.
-“We’re transporting from oxygen-surplus places to those that need oxygen,” said Tiku.
+“We’re transporting from oxygen-surplus places to those that need oxygen,” Tiku said.
 “Now it’s taking days.”

 'Not prepared for this'